Merycoidodontoidea

-Merycoidodontoidea, previously known as "oreodonts" or "ruminating hogs," are an extinct superfamily of prehistoric cud-chewing artiodactyls with short faces and fang-like canine teeth.
-As their name implies, some of the better known forms were generally hog-like, and the group has traditionally been placed within the Suina (pigs, peccaries and their ancestors), though some recent work suggests they may have been more closely related to camels.
-"Oreodont" means "mountain teeth," referring to the appearance of the molars.
+Merycoidodontoidea, informally known as "oreodonts" or "ruminating hogs," are an extinct superfamily of prehistoric cud-chewing artiodactyls with short faces and fang-like canine teeth.
+As their name implies, some of the better known forms were generally hog-like in stature, and the group has traditionally been placed within the Suina (pigs, peccaries and their ancestors), though some recent work suggests they may have been more closely related to camels.
+"Oreodont" means "mountain teeth," referring to the multi-peaked appearance of their molars.

 Most merycoidodontoids were sheep-sized, though some genera grew to the size of cattle.
 They were heavy-bodied, with short four-toed hooves and comparatively long tails.
+Nearly all merycoidodontoids were terrestrial short-toed mammals belonging to the highly diverse family Merycoidodontidae.
+A few species belong to another family, Agriochoeridae, which retain particularly long tails and claws, potentially useful for climbing trees.

-The animals would have looked rather pig- or sheep-like, but features of their teeth indicate they were more closely related to camelids.
-They were most likely woodland and grassland browsers, and were widespread in North America during the Oligocene and Miocene.
+In life, the animals would have looked rather pig- or sheep-like, but features of their teeth indicate they were more closely related to camelids.
+They were most likely woodland and grassland browsers.
+They were among the most abundant and widespread large herbivorous mammals in North America during the Oligocene and Miocene epochs.
 Later forms diversified to suit a range of different habitats.
 For example, Promerycochoerus had adaptations suggesting a semiamphibious lifestyle, similar to that of modern hippos.